 Dominion Energy partners with Vanguard Renewables to convert manure to natural gas

-A subsidiary of Vanguard Renewables will design, develop and operate the projects.
+A subsidiary of Vanguard Renewables will design, develop and operate the projects

-RICHMOND, Va.
-(AP) — One of the nation’s largest energy producers is launching a $200 million effort to convert methane from cow manure into natural gas.
+RICHMOND, Va. — One of the nation’s largest energy producers is launching a $200 million effort to convert methane from cow manure into natural gas.

 Continue Reading Below